datarootsio/orchestration-rootsacademy-2026/README.md

 # Where things are

 ```
+CONCEPTS.md          Mental models for Airflow and Dagster.
+Keep it open.
 missions/            START HERE.
 A1 -> A5, then D1 -> D4.
 dags/                Your Airflow pipeline.
 You edit this.
 dagster/src/rootsmarkt/defs/